dkhamsing/ios-asset-names/README.md

 #### Special cases

-Sometimes the name is well represented by its function (refer to [Charbase](http://www.charbase.com/21bb-unicode-clockwise-open-circle-arrow) for Unicode)
+Sometimes the name is well represented by its function (refer to [Charbase](http://www.charbase.com/21bb-unicode-clockwise-open-circle-arrow) for Unicode).

 * `refresh` for `open circle arrow` (⟳ U+21BB)
 * `edit` for `pencil` (✎ U+270E)